 Acanthobrama telavivensis, commonly known as the Yarkon bream or Yarkon bleak, is a species of freshwater ray-finned fish of the Cyprinidae family found only in Israel, in the Yarkon River system.

 Yarkon Bream was almost extinct from nature following the worst drought winter of 1999.
-Last remaining population of wild fish taken from the river, and raised in aquariums at Tel Aviv University.
-With the recovery of water levels, the fish were returned to the Yarkon National Park, Ein Afek nature reserve and Ein Tut reserve.
+The remaining wild fish population was taken from the river and raised at Tel Aviv University in aquariums.
+With the recovery of water levels, the fish were returned to the Yarkon National Park, Ein Afek nature reserve, and Ein Tut reserve.
 A special breeding pool was made in Ein Afek.
 The survey conducted in the summer of 2010 found a stable population of Yarkon bleak in Ein Afek.

-Just before returning back to the mill you’ll see a semi-covered trail to your right.
+Before returning to the mill, you will see a semi-covered trail to your right.
 On the right of this trail, there is a palm tree.
-I’ve probably been to Ein Afec 5-6 times during different seasons but I’ve always seen cormorants on this palm.
-I’ve previously tried coming closer to the palm (using the semi-covered route), but they always spotted me and flew away.
-This time they didn’t, and here is what I got:
+I have been to Ein Afek many times during different seasons, but I have always seen cormorants on this palm.
+I have previously tried coming closer to the palm (using the semi-covered route), but they always spotted me and flew away.
+This time they did not, and here is what I got.